 Whilst not all copywriters are trained and experienced in SEO, I definitely am!

 We’ve covered the importance of publishing SEO blog posts regularly, however, this is easier said than done.
 Trying to do the whole work yourself can lead to mental fatigue and you may end up publishing posts that turn your readers away.
 Plus, it’s one thing to write but it’s quite another to apply SEO best practices to your writing without making it sound clunky and keyword stuffed.
 Professional writers know how to make your content SEO friendly; flow smoothly and still sound fantastic.
 They also make sure that your content is well researched error free and optimised with the right H1 and H2 values.

-Here is what my onsite optimisation packages generally include:
+Here is what my onpage SEO service generally includes: